-The proposed diesel fired emergency engine generator sets (engine gen-sets) and fire pumps may be subject to 40 CFR 63, Maximum Achievable Control Technology, (MACT) Subpart ZZZZ and 40 CFR 60, New Source Performance Standards (NSPS), Subpart IIII.
-Virginia has not accepted delegation of this rule.
+The emergency diesel engine gen-sets may be subject to the requirements of 40 CFR 60, New Source Performance Standard (NSPS) Subpart IIII - Standards of Performance for Stationary Compression Ignition Internal Combustion Engines and 40 CFR 63, National Emission Standards for Hazardous Air Pollutants for Source Categories (NESHAP) Subpart ZZZZ - National Emissions Standards for Hazardous Air Pollutants for Stationary Reciprocating Internal Combustion Engines.
 In summary, the units may be required to comply with certain federal emission standards and operating limitations.
-The Department of Environmental Quality (DEQ)

-advises you to review the referenced MACT and NSPS to ensure compliance with applicable emission and operational limitations.
-As the owner/operator you may be also responsible for any monitoring, notification, reporting and recordkeeping requirements of the MACT and NSPS.
+DEQ advises you to review the referenced NESHAP and NSPS to ensure compliance with applicable emission and operational limitations.
+As the owner/operator, you are also responsible for any monitoring, notification, reporting and recordkeeping requirements of the NESHAP and NSPS.
 Notifications shall only be sent to EPA, Region III.

-To review any federal rules referenced in the above paragraph or in the attached permit, the US Government Publishing Office maintains the text of these rules at www.ecfr.gov, Title 40, Part 60 and 63.
+To review any federal rules referenced in the above paragraph or in the attached permit, the US Government Publishing Office maintains the text of these rules at www.ecfr.gov, Title 40, Part 60 and Part 63.

-The Board's Regulations as contained in Title 9 of the Virginia Administrative Code 5-170-200 provide that you may request a formal hearing from this case decision by filing a petition with the Board within 30 days after this case decision notice was mailed or delivered to you.
+The Board's Regulations as contained in Title 9 of the Virginia Administrative Code 5-170-200 provide that you may request a formal hearing from this case decision by filing a petition with the Board within thirty days after this case decision notice was mailed or delivered to you.
+9VAC5-170-200 provides that you may request direct consideration of the decision by the Board if the Director of DEQ made the decision.
 Please consult the relevant regulations for additional requirements for such requests.

-As provided by Rule 2A:2 of the Supreme Court of Virginia, you have 30 days from the date you actually received this permit or the date on which it was mailed to you, whichever occurred first, within which to initiate an appeal of this decision by filing a Notice of Appeal with:
+As provided by Rule 2A:2 of the Supreme Court of Virginia, you have thirty days from the date you actually received this permit or the date on which it was mailed to you, whichever occurred first, within which to initiate an appeal of this decision by filing a Notice of Appeal with: